-- 1. A qualitative risk assessment should be performed for the local effects taking into account the classification of the product and it's in use dilutions. - 2.
-Since the assessment covers risks from use of biocidal products containing hydrogen peroxide up to 49.9 %, additional risk assessment should be performed if approvals for biocidal products with concentration of 50 % or higher are applied for. - 3.
-For mixing and loading, when diluting the concentrated solutions prior to application, the need for appropriate personal protective equipment should be considered. - 4.
+- 1. A qualitative risk assessment should be performed for the local effects taking into account the classification of the product and its in use dilutions. - 2.
+Since the assessment covers risks from use of biocidal products containing hydrogen peroxide up to 49.9 %, additional risk assessment should be performed if approvals biocidal products with concentration of 50 % or higher are applied for. - 3.
+The authorisation of biocidal products containing hydrogen peroxide used for surface disinfection applying the VHP (vaporised hydrogen peroxide) process should be restricted to professionals. - 4.
+A robust justification should be provided that residues will be removed from the treated surfaces or packaging materials. - 5.
 Regulation (EU) No 98/2013 on the marketing and use of Explosive Precursors has to be considered for applications for authorisation for non-professional use.